 The LSE Festival is an intellectually stimulating series of events, which engages a wide public audience with LSE research and expertise.
 It brings together global leaders, innovators and change makers to investigate how we can learn lessons from the past, tackle the challenges of today and shape the future.
 The Festival draws on key thinkers as well as world-class LSE academics.
+All events are free to attend and open to all.

 Festival events are imaginative, innovative, energetic, and use a variety of formats designed to stimulate thought and debate and engage a wide public audience in the research and character of LSE.
-We have hosted keynotes, panels discussions, film screenings, performances and exhibitions, as well as events for children and young people.

-Over the last four years:
+Over the last six years:

 - Our podcasts were downloaded over 2.5 million times